Franchise Relationships Dictate the Fate of a Franchise System

 Franchise relationships dictate how a franchise system is performing and where it’s heading.
 All relationships are complex, but in franchising, they can prove to be most intricate because so many pieces are in motion.

 Just as in any other type of interpersonal action, emotions get in the way of franchise relationships.
 When relationships are good we experience respect, helpfulness, and friendship in a franchise environment.
-When they’re bade we experience resentment, bitterness and conflict that may result in litigation.
-Both this and the following article explore some options and alternatives to a broken franchise system.
+When they’re bad we experience resentment, bitterness, and conflict that may result in franchise litigation.
+Both this article and part 2 that follows, explore some options and alternatives when a franchise system needs a checkup.

 When relationship problems occur the most natural thing for human beings to do is blame someone else.
 “You don’t…” “You won’t…” “If only you…” and of course, “I’ve had enough.”
 Sound familiar?
 If you’ve heard or made these statements, you’ve experienced one of the worst pitfalls in the industry.

-As you read, keep an open mind and hopefully you’ll find something new to consider.
-Flexibility is key to gaining a clearer understanding of relationship dynamics.
+As you read, keep an open mind and hopefully, you’ll find something new to consider.
+Flexibility is the key to gaining a clearer understanding of relationship dynamics.

 Quality relationships are the result of defining roles, creating trust, and keeping promises.
 Those are the same factors that cause franchise relationships to be good or bad.
 However, franchise relationships can be more tricky because they involve both personal and business dynamics.

 The Root of all Bad Franchise Relationships is BLAME

 Blame is always the number one claim and justification for hard feelings.
 Thoughts of dismissing franchisees or disgruntled franchisees suing for unfair treatment, poor support and broken promises comes from blame.
 There will always be litigation in franchising, but there is no need to set oneself up for failure.
 One such mistake is found in the poor choices initially made by franchisee and franchisor when evaluating each other.
-Franchisor and franchisee selection decisions always plays a part in future relationships, but that is a subject unto itself.
+Franchisor and franchisee selection decisions always play a part in future relationships, but that is a subject unto itself.
 (The point being, franchise due diligence must be a two-way street.
 See this page on ‘buying a franchise and franchise due diligence‘ if so inclined.)